Sales Tax Calculator of Utah for 2017

 List of 5 Utah cities and their changes

 |City Name||County Rate||City Rate||Special Rate|

-There is also 73 out of 360 zip code in Alaska that are beeing charged city sales tax for a ratio of 20.28%.
+There is also 73 out of 360 zip code in Utah that are beeing charged city sales tax for a ratio of 20.28%.

 Last sales taxes rates update